 The refurbishment of Promenade House is well underway.
 Lead interior designer, Kasia Jemiol, tells us about the unenviable task of designing an office for a building full of architects.
 Architects who are also your colleagues.
 With your chairman as client.

 So Kasia, why the refurb?

 We had outgrown our current space.
-The final two solutions were to leave and find a new home, or refurbish Promenade House and start flexible working.
+The final two solutions were to leave and find a new home, or refurbish Promenade House and change the way we work.

 Always up for a challenge, we chose the latter.